-The decision of the grievance committee or that of the arbitrator shall be binding upon all parties concerned.
+The decision of the arbitrator shall be binding upon all parties concerned.

 Section H. Expenses

 Each party shall bear the fees and expenses of the presentation of its own case.
 The fees and expenses of the impartial arbitrator shall be shared equally between the parties.